zencart/documentation/content/dev/languages/what_to_translate.md

 With Zen Cart v2.1.0 language can be switched smoothly, even admin menus, modules and plugins.

-Unfortunately for language pack makers, finding strings to translate might be a challenge.
+Language-pack creators and maintainers will appreciate that sometimes finding strings to translate might be a challenge.
 Here is a list of places where you will find these strings.
-Then few tools are provided to convert to Zen Cart language files constants, ready for translation.
+Then a few tools are provided to convert to Zen Cart language files constants, ready for translation.

 <hr>

-### Language files:
+## Language files:

 Strings to translate are already in files where they will be used, no extra formatting is necessary.

-**Zen Cart core language files:**
+### Zen Cart core language files:

-These are the eaisiest to find and prepare for translation.
-You only have to copy all the 'english' folders and rename them to your new language, then you are ready to translate content.
+These are the easiest to find and prepare for translation: You only have to copy all the 'english' folders and rename them to your new language, then you are ready to translate content.

     - admin/includes/languages/english/
     - includes/languages/english/
     - zc_install/includes/languages/english/
-- zc_plugins/DisplayLogs/vx.x.x/admin/includes/languages/english/
-- zc_plugins/POSM/vx.x.x/admin/includes/languages/english/
-- zc_plugins/POSM/vx.x.x/catalog/includes/languages/english/
-- zc_plugins/POSM/vx.x.x/installer/languages/english/
+    - zc_plugins/{plugin_name}/{version}/admin/includes/languages/english/
-- zc_plugins/SystemInspection/x.x.x/admin/includes/languages/english/
+    - zc_plugins/{plugin_name}/{version}/catalog/includes/languages/english/
-- zc_plugins/SystemInspection/x.x.x/installer/languages/english/
+    - zc_plugins/{plugin_name}/{version}/installer/languages/english/

-Note: 'x' represent numbers depending on plugin version.
+Note: `{plugin_name}` represents the name of a plugin directory, and `{version}` will be various numbers denoting plugin version.

-**Images (buttons):**
+### Images (buttons):

-Those are actually images files used for buttons.
+Those are actually image files used for buttons, used in older templates.
 You will need an image editor to create new buttons.

-They can be replaced by css buttons in admin setting.
+Newer templates ignore these button-images and use CSS buttons instead, by enabling an admin setting.
 In this case you don't need to recreate new buttons.

-If you do, don't forget to rename your new buttos' folder to your language.
+If you do create new button images, make a copy of the `english` subdirectory, and generate your new images there.

     - includes/templates/template_default/buttons/english

-**Hard coded strings:**
+### Hard-coded strings related to installation:

-This text is only visible once before installing ZC and you try to load the index of your site.
-At this time there is no language system loaded and it is why these strings are hard coded in files.
-If instead of loading index page, you load ZC installer directly (../zc_installer), you won't even see this.
+This text is only visible once before installing Zen Cart if you try to load the index of your site directly instead of directly going to `/zc_install`.

+At this stage there is no language system loaded and it is why these strings are hard coded in files.

+If instead of loading index page, you load ZC installer directly (`../zc_install`), you won't even see this.

 Choice is yours to translate it or not.
+There is no language-specific way to store separate translations.

     - includes/templates/template_default/templates/tpl_zc_install_suggested_default.php
     - includes/templates/template_default/templates/tpl_zc_phpupgrade_default.php

+## Database fields:

-### Database fields:
+### Database configuration menus:

-**Database configuration menus:**

 These are all the admin menus and submenus.
-You can find them in files before intallation, but on an installed English cart, they are in database, at least for parts that have been installed.
-Most of the standards admin configuration strings go in the file `lang.configuration.php` but for modules and plugins, it is more complicated and it will be expained in a 'Formatting' chapter below.
-In any case, reformating these strings into PHP constants format will be necessary.
+You can find them in SQL files before intallation, but on an installed English cart, they are in the database, at least for parts that have been installed.

+Most of the standard admin configuration strings go in the file `lang.configuration.php` but for modules and plugins, it is more complicated and it will be expained in the 'Formatting' section below.

+To translate them, reformating these strings into PHP constants format will be necessary.

-##### IN FILES:
+#### IN FILES:

 ***Standard admin configuration settings***